 Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited.

-George Matsumoto grew up in San Francisco and attended the University of California at Berkeley in architecture.
-Detained by the forcible relocation of Japanese-Americans during World War II, Matsumoto completed his undergraduate degree at Washington University in St Louis MO in 1943.
+George Matsumoto grew up in San Francisco in Nihonmachi (Japantown), attending Lowell High School in the city and taking Japanese classes at Kinmon Gakuen.
+He attended the University of California at Berkeley in architecture.
+In his final semester, he and his family were sent to an internment camp in Poston AZ as part of the forcible relocation of Japanese-Americans during World War II.
+Matsumoto completed his undergraduate degree at Washington University in St Louis MO in 1943.
 With a scholarship to attend Cranbrook Academy of Art in Michigan, Matsumoto studied under Saarinen and graduated in 1945 with honors.
 He worked for Skidmore, Owings & Merrill in Chicago and in 1946 he joined Saarinen and Swanson.

-After a year of private practice in Kansas City (Runnells, Clark, Waugh and Matsumoto) he became an instructor at the University of Oklahoma.
+After a year of private practice in Kansas City with Runnells, Clark, Waugh and Matsumoto, he became an instructor at the University of Oklahoma.